eddmann/eddmann.github.io/_posts/2020/2020-10-19-creating-a-contact-tracing-scanner-using-web-bluetooth.md

 ---
 layout: post
-title: "Creating a Contact Tracing Scanner using Web Bluetooth"
+title: 'Creating a Contact Tracing Scanner using Web Bluetooth'
-meta: "Highlights how to use the Web Bluetooth API to build a Contact Tracing Scanner application"
+meta: 'Highlights how to use the Web Bluetooth API to build a Contact Tracing Scanner application'
 ---

 I have recently been looking at the [Contact Tracing specifications](https://covid19.apple.com/contacttracing) Apple and Google released earlier this year in aid of the fight against COVID-19.